kubernetes/kubernetes/api/api-rules/README.md

 # Existing API Rule Violations

-This folder contains the checked-in report file of known API rule violations for the main Kubernetes repository.
-Reports for staging repositories are checked in to those repositories.
-These files are used during OpenAPI spec generation to make sure that no new API rule violation is introduced into our code base.
+This folder contains the checked-in report file of known API rule violations.
+The file violation\_exceptions.list is used by Make rule during OpenAPI spec generation to make sure that no new API rule violation is introduced into our code base.

 ## API Rule Violation Format